cdlugos03/ENGT481/README.md

 Repository for ENGT 480/481 Senior Design Capstone (Triple Inverted Pendulum project)

+**Raspberry Pi setup**
+ - The python libraries are installed in a venv virtual environment called 'INSERT TEXT'.
+ - path: INSERT PATH HERE
+ - Thonny is set up to use the python libraries from this environment, if you want to use a different editor you'll need to set this up.
+ - Activation command for running scripts in terminal:
+ - Deactivation command:

 **Single pendulum LQG (Linear Quadratic Gaussian) setup:**
  - Run communication test program and hold up pendulum to get a rough estimate of the value when straight up.